Tiredness, Lethargy & Low Energy Levels

-Tiredness (lethargy) is such as common complaint that people and sometimes doctors overlook the problem.
-Many have come to regard it as just a fact of life.
+Tiredness (lethargy) and especially feeling tired after eating is a common complaint.
+Such symptoms are commonly overlooked and many have come to regard it as just a fact of life.
 People who work hard and put in long hours will inevitable feel tired at the end of the day.
-However, what we are focusing on in this article is the overwhelming feeling of tiredness (lethargy) which is more than the normal and is not greatly helped by extra periods of rest and sleep or medical intervention.

-There are many medical conditions which can cause low energy levels and lethargy.
-Common medical conditions such as anaemia or thyroid imbalance can lead to this state of chronic tiredness.
+Common medical conditions such as anaemia or thyroid imbalance can lead to chronic tiredness.
 Your GP will do blood tests to quickly confirm or exclude such common causative factors.

-However, having done all the relevant blood tests, and having received the “all clear” from the doctor, a significant number of people continue to battle against this problem of chronic low energy.
+However, in a lot of cases having done all the relevant blood tests, no abnormalities are found.
 Such people will be very surprised to find that in a significant number of cases, food intolerance could be an important contributing factor.

 How Does Food Intolerance Cause Tiredness?

-Food intolerance means that certain foods are not digesting properly and such foods will lead to a toxic state within the digestive tract.
-As a car gets its power from the petrol that we feed it, so also we get power and energy from the fuel that we feed ourselves.
-In our case, food is that fuel and our source of energy and vitality.
-If you are not able to digest the foods that you are eating, such foods begin to ferment and putrify within your digestive tract and rather than feed you, such foods start to slowly poison you.
-It is because food intolerance produces no immediate or obvious symptoms that it has been overlooked by the general public and by the medical profession in general.
+Food intolerance means that certain foods are not digesting properly.
+Food is fuel and our source of energy and vitality.
+If you are not able to digest the foods that you are eating, such foods start to slowly poison you.
+It is because food intolerance produces no immediate or obvious symptoms that it has been overlooked.